About Son of a Dream

 Our Dream: Healthy children, youth, and families thriving in their communities.

 About the Founder

-A dynamic and well-rounded professional, Bobby Marvin Holmes is a licensed social worker with a dual background in media and human services.
+A dynamic and well-rounded professional, Bobby Marvin Holmes is a licensed social worker in the state of Maryland with a dual background in media and human services.
 Over the span of his career, he has rooted himself in a mission to serve children, youth, & families.

 As a media professional, Holmes covered issues for various outlets including the AFRO-American Newspaper, The Baltimore Times, WEAA 88.9, NewsOne.com, NPR affiliate WYPR, and Radio One.
 In 2008, Holmes founded Son of a Dream, LLC (www.sonofadream.com), an engagement & multimedia venture offering impactful narratives of youth, families, and communities.
 Through Son of a Dream, Holmes has worked hard to produce compelling projects for film screenings and book talks for public schools, colleges, community-based programs, and human service agencies.